ibrahimmalhas/ios-video-calling/README.md

 ![title](workflow.png)

+*Here is a screenshot that shows the files sent to the ACSNativeLogsCollector, txt file for issue descreption and blog file for the logs.*
 ![title](ACSNativeLogsCollector.png)
-- Here is a screenshot that shows the files sent to the ACSNativeLogsCollector

 -